-Thea L. James MD, Dr. James is an Associate Prfessor of Emergency Medicine at Boston Medical Center/Boston University School of Medicine, and president of the Boston Medical and Dental Staff, Vice President of Mission and Associate Chief Medical Officer.
+Dr. James is an Associate Professor of Emergency Medicine at Boston Medical Center/Boston University School of Medicine, president of the Boston Medical and Dental Staff, Vice President of Mission and Associate Chief Medical Officer.
 She is also the Director of the Boston Medical Center site of the Massachusetts Violence Intervention Advocacy Program (VIAP).
 Her diversity areas of interest include African American culture, LGBT, and women in medicine.

 Dr. James has chaired and served on national committees within the Society for Academic Emergency Medicine (SAEM), served as a moderator, and has given public lectures and talks.
 She was appointed to the SAEM Women in Academic Emergency Medicine Task Force, is a member of the Boston University School of Medicine Admissions Committee, and in 2009, Dr. James was appointed to the Massachusetts Board of Registration in Medicine, where she presently serves as chair of the Licensing Committee.
 Dr. James is the 2008 awardee of the Mulligan Award for public service.